-- An athlete being called bad names by teammates or a coach. - Teammates or a coach making bad comments about an athlete's gender, disability, religion, race, or sexual orientation. - A player who is humiliated by a coach or parent yelling at them while on the field.
+- An athlete being called bad names by teammates or a coach. - Teammates or a coach making bad comments about an athlete's gender, disability, religion, race, or sexual orientation.

-Hazing is a physically harmful or offensive act that is forced onto someone or that someone is forced to do.
+Hazing is a physically harmful or offensive act that is forced onto someone or someone is forced to do.
 Hazing often occurs as an initiation for a new member of a team.
-Hazing occurs even if an athlete agrees to go along with it.
 Examples of hazing are:

-- A new player being taped or tied up and forced to stay in a closet. - A player being forced to drink alcohol or to take an illegal drug. - Forcing a player to dress or act in an inappropriate way.
+- A new player being taped or tied up and forced to stay in a closet. - A player being forced to drink alcohol or to do an illegal drug. - Forcing a player to dress or act in an inappropriate way.